 Preparing for Belt Lipectomy Surgery

-Before a belt lipectomy procedure, Dr. Cohn will discuss where your procedure will be performed – an accredited, office-based surgical center, outpatient / ambulatory surgical center, or in a hospital.
+Before a belt lipectomy procedure, Dr. Cohn will discuss where your procedure will be performed – an accredited, office-based surgical center, outpatient / ambulatory surgical center, or in a hospital in Birmingham, Alabama.
 Prior to your surgery, you may be asked to get lab testing or a medical evaluation, receive a prescription for certain medications or adjust your current medications, stop smoking, avoid taking anti-inflammatory drugs and herbal supplements as they can increase bleeding.
 Some special instructions you receive will cover what to do on the day of surgery and post-operative care and follow-up.

 Belt Lipectomy Procedure

 Your belt lipectomy can be performed through a variety of incision patterns and techniques.
 The appropriate technique for your belt lipectomy will be determined by Dr. Cohn during your initial consultation.